ptrefall/fluid-hierarchical-task-network/README.md

 Done

 ```
-### Library concepts
-#### Compound Tasks
-Compound tasks are where HTN get their “hierarchical” nature.
-You can think of a compound task as a high level task that has multiple ways of being accomplished.
-There are primarily two types of compound tasks.
-Selectors and Sequencers.
-A Selector must be able to decompose a single sub-task, while a Sequence must be able to decompose all of its sub-tasks successfully for itself to have decomposed successfully.
-There is nothing stopping you from extending this toolset with RandomSelect, UtilitySelect, etc. These tasks are decomposed until we're left with only Primitive Tasks, which represent a final plan.
-#### Primitive Tasks
-There are two types of tasks that are used to build a HTN, called compound tasks and primitive tasks.
-Primitive tasks represent a single step that can be performed by our NPC.
-A set of primitive tasks is the plan that we are ultimately getting out of the HTN.Primitive tasks are comprised of an operator and sets of effects and conditions.
-#### Conditions
-Conditions are boolean validators that can be used to validate the decomposition of a compound task, or the validity of a primary task.
-Primary Tasks also have Executing Conditions, which special conditions we tick before every update to the primary task's operator during execution of a plan.
-#### Operators
-Operators are the logic operation a primary task should perform during plan execution.
-Every time an operator updates, it returns a status whether it succeeded, failed or need to continue next tick.
-#### Effects
-Effects applies world state change during planning, and optionally during execution.
-There are three types of effects.
-* PlanOnly effects temporarily change the world state during planning, used as a prediciton about the future.
-Its change on the world state is removed before plan execution.
-This can be useful when we need other systems to set the world state during execution.
-* PlanAndExecute effects work just like PlanOnly effects, only that during execution, when the task they represent complete its execution successfully, the effect is re-applied.
-This is useful in the cases where you don't have other systems to set the world state during execution.
-* Permanent effects are applied during planning, but not removed from the world state before execution.
-This can be very useful when there's some state we change only during planning, e.g. do this thing three times then do this other thing.
 ### Partial planning
 We can easily integrate the concept of partial planning into our domains.
 We call it a Pause Plan, and it must be set inside a sequence to be valid.
 It allows the planner to only plan up to a certain point, then continue from there once the partial plan has been completed.
 ```C#